-7 IV.
-Impact of Over-the-Top Applications on the Nigerian Economy with creating a conducive environment for the operations of telecommunications operators while ensuring adequate Quality of Service to its consumers throughout the country.
+In Nigeria today, the Nigerian Communications Commission (NCC) is an independent regulatory board that regulates the activities that occur in her telecommunications industry(NCC, 2018).
+The Commission is tasked with creating a conducive environment for the operations of telecommunications operators while ensuring adequate Quality of Service to its consumers throughout the country.
 The Nigerian Communications Commission (NCC) regulates digital technology in the country and with the advent of Over-The-Top services which brings about exciting prospects, certain issues start to emerge.